 Brush swaps hands, Protima moves on:

-Does she plan to take the cosmetics franchisee again?
+Does she plan to take the cosmetics franchise again?
 Where are her children now?

 Protima seems to have decided to rescript her life.
 It was many women like her who had sown the seed of one of WS’ themes -‘Rescripting Life’ of Women’s Kaleidoscope (WOK), women would soon be participating in large numbers.

-With renewed inspiration and guidance from Didi, I have hopes of growing this small business and looking forward to a bank account and profits, savings and a bright future, now that I have learnt to look forward.
+With renewed inspiration and guidance from Didi, I have hopes of growing this small business and looking forward to a bank account and profits, savings, and a bright future, now that I have learned to look forward.